Terms of Reference for TMC Youth Advisory Board

 The goal of the board is to include a group of diverse youth who are interested in providing insight and ideas to improve and transform Canadian Armed Forces culture.

-The board will be made up of 5-7 youth, under the age of 25, from across Canada who are passionate about supporting positive culture change in the Canadian Armed Forces.
+The board will be made up of 5-7 youth, up to the age of 29, from across Canada who are passionate about supporting positive culture change in the Canadian Armed Forces.
 We will aim for diversity of representation and aim to center intersectionality in the member selection process.
 This opportunity will allow youth to meet and engage with other youth, scholars and Defence Team members interested in, and working on, military culture change.
 Board members will also have an opportunity to develop their leadership skills, network and attend the annual TMC Network symposium.

 Roles and Responsibilities